Conceptual

 Ambient Vulnerability

-This new paper, co-authored with Joe Williams (Cardiff University) introduces the concept of ambient vulnerability.
+This paper, co-authored with Joe Williams (Cardiff University) in Global Environmental Change, introduces the concept of ambient vulnerability.
 Ambience concerns the overlapping and shifting material forms that constitute a person’s surroundings – including (but not limited to) air quality, flow, temperature, humidity, noise and light – that contribute to their health, wellbeing and (dis)comfort.

 © Mapping ambient vulnerabilities | All Rights Reserved | Credits